aistairc/DeepEventMine/README.md

-# 5. Predict (given raw text)
+# 5. Predict for new data

 - Input: your own raw text or PubMed ID
 - Output: predicted entities and events in brat format
-- Visualize the prediction

 ## 5.1.
 Raw text